Upper Southern Gulf Thailand Travel Guide

 Khao Luang Cave is a large, impressive cave with many Buddha statues.
 Wat Mahathat Worawihan is an important temple with a distinctive five-pronged Khmer-style pagoda.

-Consider extending your trip beyond A Royal seaside resort to explore more of Thailand's diverse regions.
+Consider extending your trip beyond A Royal seaside resort to explore more of The kingdom of thailand'the diverse areas of.
 These suggestions cover natural progressions for your journey.

 The bustling capital city is an effortless and direct extension from A Royal seaside resort.
 Transportation is simple by bus, train, or private transfer (approx. 2.5-4 hours).